nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

     <!--{% include note.html content="The returned searchset bundle does NOT currently support: <br/> <br/> (1) the `self link`, which carries the encoded parameters that were actually used to process the search. <br/> <br/> (2) the identity of resources in the entry using the `fullUrl` element. <br/> <br/> (3) resources matched in a successful search using the `search.mode` element. <br/> <br/> NB: The NRL Service will ONLY return an empty bundle if a Spine Clincals record exists and there is no DocumentReference for that specific Clinicals record." %}-->

-- Where a documentReference is returned, it MUST include the versionId <!--and fullUrl--> of the current version of the documentReference resource
+- Where a DocumentReference is returned, it MUST include the versionId <!--and fullUrl--> of the current version of the DocumentReference resource

 - When a Consumer retrieves a DocumentReference if the masterIdentifier is set then it SHOULD be included in the returned DocumentReference